yunfeixie233/LGFormer/README.md

 # SPFormer-V1: Semantic Segmentation Repository

 This repository is currently under construction and hosts an unofficial implementation of Superpixel Transformers for Efﬁcient Semantic Segmentation (SPFormer-V1).
-SPFormer-V1 project provides an efficient implementation of the semantic segmentation model with robust performance.
+SPFormer-V1 project provides an efficient implementation of the semantic segmentation model.

 ## Prerequisites